wrichter/hailstorm/Architecture.md

 - Dependencies may only go down or sideways, never up (e.g. from Layer 2 to Layer 3)
 - Componentization / Design for upgradability: Strive for self-contained components so that they can be upgraded independently of each other.
 For example:
   - RHEL-OSP with default SDN can be replaced whith RHEL-OSP with 3rd party SDN without affecting any other component
+  - A subset of the demo with smaller footprint can be extracted easily, e.g. just OpenStack (running on bare metal) + CloudForms + OpenShift
 - Immutable Infrastructure: No manual configuration, EVERYTHING needs to be scripted.
   - "Scripts" in this context means code that is checked into a repository, be it puppet classes, ansible playbooks, shell scripts or similar